Back to Blog

 The Problem: Ghost Tasks in the Machine

-As we shifted from Redis lists to Redis Streams for better scalability and observability, this edge case became more pronounced.
+As I shifted from Redis lists to Redis Streams for better scalability and observability, this edge case became more pronounced.
 A worker would pull a job, die mid-process (maybe from a node restart or OOM kill), and leave behind a 'pending' entry that no one was monitoring.
 Redis Streams’ claim-check pattern is great for durability, but it doesn’t auto-heal stalled jobs.
 Without intervention, these orphaned tasks would stay frozen — breaking data consistency and delaying downstream pipelines.

-We needed a way to detect these ghosts and safely return them to the stream for reprocessing — without duplicates, without race conditions, and without disrupting active workers.
+I needed a way to detect these ghosts and safely return them to the stream for reprocessing — without duplicates, without race conditions, and without disrupting active workers.

 Designing the Requeue Endpoint: Querying Stale, Not Dead